danomatika/ofxMidi/README.markdown

 		* click the + under Linked Frameworks & Libraries
 		* search for and select the CoreMIDI.framework from the list

+### Linux Makefiles/CodeBlocks

+* edit addons.make in your project folder and add the following line to the end of the file:
+	<pre>ofxMidi</pre>

 DEVELOPING
 ----------